harnix/gmap-slam/README.md

 ### Credits
-* Chien-Sheng Jason Wu for using his ros-vrep readme to write the readme for this project
+* Chien-Sheng Jason Wu for using his ros-vrep project readme to write the readme for this project